bandframework/bandframework/BANDsoftware_uses/Bfrescox/Tutorial_I/BANDCamp21.rst

 This Bfrescox tutorial has four sections to illustrate how `frescox` interfaces with `surmise`.

-In this tutorial, we use a Colab notebook, which allows you to run the code in an interactive and consistent environment.
-You can then modify this code and run it on your preferred system(s).
+This tutorial was originally designed to run in the interactive, consistent, and controlled environments on Google Colab.
+They can be modified to run on your preferred system(s) by building a `Frescox binary <https://github.com/bandframework/bandframework/tree/v05release/BANDsoftware_uses/Bfrescox#frescox-installation>`_ and constructing a Python execution environment based on each notebook's contents.

 * `Tutorial I-Section I <BANDCamp_nbs/Bfrescox_intro.ipynb>`_ : To verify that the code works as expected.